An Overview of Workplace First Aid Requirements and Regulations

 2 Training and Certification:

-• Ongoing Education: First aiders must undergo formal training from accredited organizations to obtain certification in first aid and CPR.
+• Ongoing Education: First aiders must undergo formal training from organizations to obtain certification in first aid and CPR.
 This training should cover basic life support, wound care, the use of AEDs, and how to respond to common workplace injuries.
 Certification must be renewed regularly, and first aiders should participate in refresher courses to keep their skills sharp and up-to-date with the latest medical guidelines and protocols.

 Developing Emergency Response Plans: Structured Preparedness